barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 It is important to use high-level APIs for your Prototype.
 Don't focus on the implementation details of a voice recognition service you use.
 Just use it.
-Setting up some CI/CD pipeline is worth a look to, because you want to deploy fast.
+Setting up some CI/CD pipeline is worth a look too, because you want to deploy fast.

 ### The passion for tech and software
 What I like the most about Hackathons is to talk to other friendly and skilled people about their passion and their projects.